sebastian-meckovski/Greenspark-Cards/README.md

-# Greenspark Challenge React App
+# Greenspark Cards React App

 For a quicker preview, visit the hosted application using [this link](https://witty-meadow-0ac855f03.4.azurestaticapps.net)